Quick Summary on MP Shield 9mm

 The Smith and Wesson M&P Shield is currently produced in 9mm, .40, and .45 calibers.
 While the entire line could get days of accolades, we are going to focus on the 9mm platform.

-The most consistent feedback is the Shield has more soft edges.
+The most consistent feedback is that the Shield has more soft edges.
 These soft edges are comparable to the boxiness of a Glock or similar frame.

 That’s not to say the Shield is only for skinny guys and gals.
 Plenty of other people say the low profile is great for larger frame individuals as well.